kdouy/Octel-Unpacked/README.md

 # Octel Rats
+## I cracked this external because it has rat ig?
 ## This is not a fully dumped version because i'm too lazy to make one?

 * Unpack Duration <br>